geudde/attic-chest/pages/04.season-3/22.meeting-43/06.alamon/docs.md

 The young fish then in a fright
 &emsp;When she found her dismal plight
-Her imprudence began now to rue it
+Her imprudence began now to rue it;
 &emsp;To the fisherman she said
 &emsp;Ah thou worthy little blade
 Take me not to your vinegar cruet.